Notargets/gocfd/README.md

 # Quick Start Guide

+## Supported Mesh Input Formats

+Both Gambit (.neu) and SU2 (.su2) unstructured triangular mesh formats are accepted.
+You can check to see that your mesh was input correctly by plotting it with the -m flag.

 ## Supported Platforms

 I've run the code on many Ubuntu Linux distributions, and also on Windows 10.
 Because it is written in Go, it should be portable